Arinav5/The-Pointless-Algorithm/README.md

 What is does: Finds the middle of 5 sticks.
 ASCII art.

 Future implementations: Make the user choose how many sticks there are.
-Use more iteration and not repeating.
+Use more iteration instead or repeating code.
+Overall could improve the algorithm.